 You can explore the conversations around your work, and identify recent articles your peers think are interesting.

 How is the Altmetric Attention Score calculated?

-The Altmetric Attention Score is a quantitative measure of the attention that a scholarly article has received.
+The Altmetric Attention Score is a weighted count of the attention that a scholarly article has received.
 It is derived from three main factors:

 On Taylor & Francis Online, the overall score for each article is displayed on each journal’s page under the ‘Metrics’ tab.